agc93/project-sicario/docs/content/en/walkthrough/intro.md

 #### Patches

-Now we hit the real meat of a Sicario patch: the actual hex edit to make.
+Now we hit the real meat of a {{< shortName >}} patch: the actual hex edit to make.
 Here's the example for enabling AoA for all aircraft:

 ```json
 {